Dérive à Paris

 While the word “vacilando” might be a slang term for many Spanish speakers as meaning teasing or flirting, John Steinbeck focused on a deeper meaning of the word.
 Anyone who knows me knows that I have a fascination for words in other languages that don’t have direct translations in English, and the word “vacilando” is no exception.
 It means that one is more concerned about the journey than the destination, and it couldn’t be a more accurate way to describe the last six months that I’ve spent traveling.

-Last weekend I had the opportunity to re-visit one of my favorite cities in the world.
-Having lived in Paris as a baby and later returning for Christmas when I was in high school, Paris has always held a certain magical air for me.
-After sitting down in July and planning my concert schedule for the semester, I had known I wanted to go to Pitchfork Paris for months (as if the lineup weren’t great, it’s a music festival.
-In Paris).
+Last weekend I had the opportunity to return to one of my favorite cities in the world.
+Having lived in Paris as a baby, it has always held a certain magic for me.
+After sitting down in July and planning my concert schedule for the semester, I knew I wanted to go to Pitchfork Paris for months (as if the lineup wasn't great enough, it’s a music festival in Paris).
 I planned four days in Paris alone.
 Having seen all the tourist attractions, I was more interested in exploring the city: its bookshops, record stores, cafés and back alleyways.
-I should have realized by now that life often has its own plans, so my casual weekend got off to a rocky start.
-(Note to self/everyone: if it’s before 5 a.m. the day after Halloween, set 10 alarms, including one human.)
+I should have realized by now that life often has its own plans, so my casual weekend got off to a rocky start after I missed my flight.

-By the time I had re-routed, I ended up arriving exhausted, in a rainy Paris late Friday night.
+By the time I had re-routed, I arrived in Paris late and exhausted on a rainy Friday night.
 I set off early the next morning, determined to see the Eiffel Tower across town from my hostel — because you’re not really in Paris until you see the Eiffel Tower.
-The sun came out just as I rounded the corner, and then magically everything was okay.
-I was in Paris.
+The sun came out just as I rounded the corner, and suddenly everything was okay.
+Take a deep breath; I was in Paris.

 "They say that when good Americans die, they go to Paris." - Oscar Wilde